-State fully protected greater sandhill crane and state threatened Swainson's hawk have a high potential to occur within the project area.
+State fully protected greater sandhill crane and state threatened Swainson's hawk potentially occur within the project area.
 County of Sacramento methodology for determining foraging habitat impacts in unincorporated Sacramento County recognizes that Swainson's hawk foraging habitat value is greater in large expansive open spaces and agricultural areas than in areas that have been fragmented by agricultural-residential or urban development.
 The concept is that impact to foraging habitat occurs as properties develop to increasingly more intensive uses on smaller minimum parcel sizes.
 Therefore, foraging habitat impacts are assessed when agricultural and agricultural-residential parcels are rezoned to smaller minimum parcel sizes.
 The level of impact is calculated in acres and is based on the starting habitat value and ending habitat value.
 As a baseline, Department of Environmental Review and Assessment (DERA) assumes that properties zoned AG-40 and larger have 100 percent habitat value, AG-20 properties have 75 percent habitat value, and AR-10 properties have 25 percent habitat value.
 More that 90 percent of the SOIA Area is zoned as AG-40 and larger and, therefore, would have 100 percent foraging value.

-The Local Area Formation Commission (LAFCo) acknowledges that approval of the SOIA Area could result in urbanization of the SOIA Area at an undetermined future time.
+The LAFCo acknowledges that approval of the SOIA Area could result in urbanization of the SOIA Area at an undetermined future time.
 The City's Swainson's hawk mitigation program requires that project applicants protect existing habitat through either purchase and transfer of conservation easements or payment of mitigation fees.
 Future development within the SOIA Area would be subject to its own CEQA review and would comply with the City's conditions as well as follow the recommendation developed by the Swainson's Hawk Technical Advisory Committee (TAC) (2000) to maximize the potential for locating nesting Swainson's hawks, and thus reducing the potential for nest failures as a result of project activities/disturbances.
-California Department of Fish and Game's (CDFG) recommends that surveys should be conducted for a 0.5-mile radius around all project activities, and if active nesting is identified within the 0.5-mile radius, consultation is required.
+California Department of Fish and Wildlife's (CDFW) recommends that surveys should be conducted for a 0.5-mile radius around all project activities, and if active nesting is identified within the 0.5-mile radius, consultation is required.
 In general, the TAC recommends this approach as well.
 However, since future urbanization activities could impact more than 7,000 acres of land zoned as AG-40 and higher, impacts to Swainson's hawk's foraging habitat are identified to be potentially significant.

 Burrowing owl, a California Species of Concern, has a high potential to occur within the project area.
 Burrowing owls prefer open habitats such as grasslands, deserts, golf courses, and agricultural areas where suitable burrows are present.
 Burrowing owls prefer California ground squirrel burrows, but will also use fox, coyote, and rabbit burrows, as well as manmade culverts and debris piles.
 Indirect impacts to burrowing owls could be significant.
-Future development within the SOIA should follow the recommendation by the Burrowing Owl Consortium, which has developed survey protocol approved by CDFG.
+Future development within the SOIA Area should follow the recommendation by the Burrowing Owl Consortium, which has developed survey protocol approved by CDFW.

-Indirect impacts of future development could have potentially significant impacts.
-Future development within the SOIA Area would be subject to its own CEQA review and comply with existing regulations including FESA, CESA, MBTA, and CDFG Code.
-The following mitigation measure is recommended to ensure that impacts would be less than significant.
+Indirect impacts due to future development could have potentially significant impacts.
+Future development within the SOIA Area would be subject to its own CEQA review and comply with existing regulations including FESA, CESA, MBTA, and CDFW Code.
+The following mitigation measure would minimize effects of the buildout of the SOIA Area on special-status wildlife species, but residual impacts to special-status wildlife species would be significant and unavoidable.